Ever wondered what Christmas and New Year looked like in Barcelona?

 Come holidays, hordes will be seen at the ice skating rink.
 Do you want to know where the best place to go after the evening party is?
 You should visit Christmas Ice Rink in the heart of Barcelona.
 It takes up a huge area in L‘Hospitalet – free recreation zones, cafes, play grounds.
 It starts working from 10 a.m. till 9 p.m. or midnight on holidays, and costs about 10€.

 6. Spend time in famous restaurants and clubs

 Many hotels and restaurants in Barcelona offer their dining halls to spend New Year’s Eve there.
 Young people are always ready to spend their holiday in a noisy atmosphere, such as in night clubs.
-Opium, Shôko, Sotavento, modern Luz de Gas and Sutton offer something special for party nights.
+Opium, Shôko, Sotavento, modern Luz de Gas offer something special for party nights.
 Don’t forget to book your tickets beforehand!

 On top of these activities, Spain is full of New Year traditions.
 The oldest interesting tradition says that you must eat 12 grapes as the clock runs to midnight.
 As easy as it sounds, many cannot eat all 12 grapes in time.
 This tradition is popular not only in Spain but also other Spanish-speaking countries.
 Grapes, often called Happy Grapes (Las doce uvas de la suerte), are sold in shops and fairs all around Spain, decorated and packed fancily.

 Another of these traditions say that you should put your gold jewelry into the glass of Spanish wine and drink it on New Year’s Eve to make the following year a happy and prosperous one.

 On New Year’s Eve nights, everyone comes together at the central square at midnight to greet each other, drink champaign and make wishes.
 That is when the real Spanish fun starts!

 Have you spent Christmas or New Year’s Eve in Barcelona as a tourist?
 What was your experience like?